gurpal09/Continuum_Mechanics-PMMA-StressStrain-Predictive-Model/README.txt

 - Mooney_Rivlen.m     -> Computes Mooney_Rivlen model for data
 - rsquare.m           -> Function to compute r^2 value
 - data.m              -> Data extracted using Grabit from academic papers
+- grabit.m            -> Function to grab data from images
+- Curvefit.m          -> Function for fitting curve to data and optimize coeffs

 A pdf report of the project is included for anyone that is interested!